-Discussion and Possible Action to Authorize the Acting Chief Executive Officer (CEO) or designee to Award a One-Year Contract to Acrisure LLC dba Carlisle Insurance for Windstorm and Hail Insurance Coverage
+Action to Recommend the Board of Directors Authorize the Chief Executive Officer (CEO) or his Desingee to Award a One-Year Contract to Acrisure LLC dba Carlisle Insurance for Windstorm and Hail Insurance Coverage

 Mr. Miguel Rendón, Acting CEO, presented the item noting the board priority is Safety and Security.
 For the background, he noted that Acrisure, LLC dba Carlisle Insurance has provided Windstorm & Hail Insurance coverage for the past five years.
 A chart along with the premiums for those years.
 There was a 43.7% increase over 2021-2022.
 The current coverage will expire on July 27, 2023.
-Mr. Rendón mentioned that the solicitation was posted twice in the Caller

-Times, the CCRTA website and on B2Gnow.
+Mr. Rendón mentioned that the solicitation was posted twice in the Caller Times, the CCRTA website and on B2Gnow.
 The pre-proposal conference was held on May 5, 2023.
 He continues that the Windstorm and Hail Insurance is needed to ensure protection of assets.
 Two proposals were received, one from the incumbent, Acrisure LLC, dba Carlisle Insurance and the other was from Alliance Insurance Services.
 Carlisle did submit a Best and Final Offer, but chose to stay with their initial Proposal Response.
-Mr. Rendón displayed the original summary of public entity peers and their percentage of premium increases.
-The four original options of coverage, total insured values, limits and the windstorm premium were displayed.
+Mr. Rendón displayed a summary of public entity peers and their percentage of premium increases.
+Next, Mr. Rendón displayed four options of coverage, total insured values, limits and the windstorm premium.
 Also, the premium difference and percentage increase from 2022.
 All options included \$100,000 wind/hail, deductible 5%, minimum \$100,000 named storm and total insured value of \$45,155,315.
-Next, the updated options were displayed.
-Option 1 has a limit of \$5,000,000, windstorm premium \$219,608.
-Option 2 has a limit of \$10,000,000, windstorm premium of \$352,863.
+Option 1 has a limit of \$5,000,000, windstorm premium \$190,229.
+Option 2 has a limit of \$10,000,000, windstorm premium of \$363,355.
 Option 3 has a limit of \$15,000,000, windstorm premium \$415,817.
-Option 4 has a limit of \$20,000,000, windstorm premium \$497,135.
-He displayed a chart that compared the original options vs. the current options.
+Option 4 has a limit of \$20,000,000, windstorm premium \$520,741.
 At this time, he said that staff recommends that the Board of Directors authorize the CEO or designee to award a one-year contract to Acrisure LLC dba Carlisle for Windstorm and Hail Insurance coverage option three in the amount not to exceed \$415,817.
-Secretary Allison thanked Mr. Rendón for displaying the comparison to prior years and she likes this format and hopes to see it with all future items.
-Chair Leyendecker pointed out that this was discussed and tabled at the committee meeting so the full board could discuss the item prior to taking action, in which he was not present for.